luccafzc/noticias_cidade/README.md

 # College Project

 This project is part of my programming studies.
-It's not originally mine**, but I made several modifications to improve and personalize it.
+It's not originally mine**, but I made a few modifications to improve and personalize it.

 ## 🚀 Features Added